AnggaR96s/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.